ryucc/BadAlgorithms/SegmentedArray.md

 ## Preface

 Thought of this algorithm during an interview.
 Obviously too complicated to implement.
-Also doesn't work as good as I hoped.
+Also after deeper analysis, it doesn't work as good as I hoped.

 ## TL; DR